M4 crash: Drink driver who killed children to have sentence reviewed

 A man who killed two young children in a car crash while drink and drug driving will have his sentence reviewed.

-Martin Newman, 41, drank red wine while driving and had cocaine in his system when his Ford Transit van crashed into a family's Ford Fiesta.
+Martin Newman, 41, drank red wine while driving and had cocaine in his system when his Ford Transit van crashed into a family's Ford Fiesta in February.

-The family were returning from a birthday party when their car was hit by Newman on 5 February.

-He was jailed for nine years and four months earlier this month.
+He was jailed for nine years and four months this month.

 Three-year-old Jayden Lee Lucas and his sister Gracie Ann, aged four, both died in hospital following the crash, which also left their mother Rhiannon Lucas with serious injuries.

-The children's family expressed anger following Newman's sentencing and said they would appeal for harsher punishment that reflected the loss of the two young children.
+Following his sentence earlier this month, the children's family expressed anger and said they would appeal for harsher punishment that reflected the loss of the two young children.

+Outside Cardiff Crown Court, they said their lives had been destroyed and their home felt "like an empty shell."

+The Attorney General's Office confirmed it had received a request for the sentence to be considered as being unduly lenient.